johnkstockton/johnkstockton.github.com/_posts/2012-12-12-logging-post.md

 This configuration file sends all the logs (from Spark and everything else) to a file.
-That way we have the full logs when if we want to debug later on.
-In addition, we log everything to the console except for a couple of spark messages that are a little too verbose.
+That way we have the full logs if we need to debug later on.
+In addition, we log everything to the console except for some spark messages that are a little too verbose.
 But, we keep some of the logs from Spark on the console.
 In particular, starting with [Spark 0.6](http://spark-project.org/release-0.6.0.html), the logs include a message telling you when its running a job, and exactly where in your code it got triggered: